program017/JMISite/README.md

 # JMISite
-Creating alternate site for the department of Computer Engineering JMI
+Trial Website for the department of Computer Engineering JMI